-a) A record of attendance;
+- 1. A record of attendance;

-- b) A summary of main discussion points;
+- 2. A summary of main discussion points;

-- c) A record of decisions taken; and
+- 3. A record of decisions taken; and

-- A list of follow up actions including responsibilities and approximate timelines.
+- 4. A list of follow-up actions including responsibilities and approximate timelines.

-B.2.4.10.
-Decision-Making Principles
+B.2.4.10 Decision-making principles

 Decision-making procedures within the SG will reflect the principle that consensus should be achieved wherever possible.
-The Chair of the SG will therefore strive to reach this consensus through discussion and by encouraging the participation of all members.
+The chair of the SG will therefore strive to reach this consensus through discussion and by encouraging the participation of all members.